brenobaptista/lua-love2d/sokoban/README.md

 - Reset level by pressing R
 - Go to next level by pressing N
 - Go to previous level by pressing P
-- Stop music by pressing M
+- Toggle audio by pressing M